zac-heisey/murray-lampert/_posts/2019-05-10-college-kids-and-granny-flats.markdown

 categories:
 - In-law Suites
 featured-image: "/uploads/college-kids-granny-flats.jpg"
-excerpt: Granny flats are a great option for homeowners with college-aged children returning home between semesters.
+description: Granny flats are a great option for homeowners with college-aged children returning home between semesters.
 They offer privacy, independence, and preview of what life on their own is truly like.
 author: Murray Lampert Team